Lemoncode/fonk-previous-date-validator/README.md

 };
 ```

-- Globally, replace the default custom arguments in all validationSchemas (e.g. enable strict types):
+- Globally, replace the default custom arguments in all validationSchemas:

 ```javascript
 import { previousDate } from '@lemoncode/fonk-previous-date-validator';